-The WMU Department of Physician Assistant is dedicated to educating competent, caring physician assistants to practice primary care medicine with the supervision of a physician, and to providing physician assistants to serve in all areas of society.
+The Physician Assistant Department is dedicated to educating competent, caring Physician Assistants to practice primary care medicine in all areas of society.

-Western Michigan University will prepare the highest quality physician assistants to practice primary care medicine within the changing health care environment of the 21st century.
+WMU will prepare the highest quality Physician Assistants to practice medicine within the changing healthcare environment of 21st. century.

 The aim of the program is to facilitate the acquisition of the knowledge, skills and attitudes necessary to respond positively to the challenges and opportunities of future trends in health care delivery.
 The focus is on "higher order learning" to prepare the physician assistant student for critical thinking, ethical decision-making and the synthesis and judgment of problems, based on the bio-psycho-social model.
 The PA student will be insightful and aware of his or her own professional role and limitations, as well as the needs, styles, and values of patients, and those of other health professionals.
 PA students are considered "lifelong learners" of the art and science of medicine, as well as active learners who ask questions, uncover meaning and make decisions.

 A. The PA Program is committed to educating high quality, competent Physician Assistants, who are lifelong learners and who respond positively to the future challenges and opportunities in healthcare delivery.

 - All graduates of the program are able to gather and assimilate clinical data, prioritize information to create a differential diagnosis and communicate those findings in a clear and effective manner, as evidenced by successful completion of summative evaluations and objective structured clinical examinations (OSCE’s), done throughout the curriculum.
 All graduates must receive satisfactory evaluations in these areas from their preceptors during their supervised clinical practice experiences.